Comito: Life

 Evans notes that Theodora would later favor the Blues as an empress, which could point to them having earned her loyalty through saving her family from the threat of unemployment and poverty.

-"Theodora, the second sister, dressed in a little tunic with sleeves, like a slave girl, waited on Comito and used to follow her about carrying on her shoulders the bench on which her favored sister was wont to sit at public gatherings.
+Once she was determined to be old enough, Comito became a hetaera.
+According to Procopius, when Theodora was a child, she acted as an assistant to Comito, carrying the bench on which Comito sat during public gatherings.

 Marriage

-John Malalas records that Comito married general Sittas in 528.
+John Malalas records that Comito married the general Sittas in 528.
 The marriage is also recorded by Theophanes and Cedrenus.
-Sittas and Comito may be the parents of Sophia, who would succeed Theodora as the Byzantine Empress.
-Sophia is recorded as a niece to Theodora.
+Sittas and Comito may be the parents of Sophia, who would marry Justin II and succeed Theodora as empress of Eastern Rome.
+Sophia is recorded as a niece to Theodora, and it is unclear whether she was the daughter of Comito or Anastasia.
 Whether Anastasia ever married is unknown.